Compilation and analysis of charge asymmetry measurements from electron and positron scattering on nucleon and nuclei: Introduction

 \section{Introduction}

-Although elastic electron hadron scattering is one of the simplest elementary reactions, it is the object of large experimental and theoretical effort since many decades.
-Most of the interpretation of the observables, in polarized and unpolarized scattering, is based on the assumption that the interaction of the electron with a hadron (nucleon or nucleus): \be e(k)+h(p)\to e(k')+h(p'), \ee (in brackets are the four momenta of the corresponding particles) occurs through the exchange of one virtual photon, with four-momentum $q=k-k'$ ($q^2<0$, and $-q^2=Q^2$).
+Although the elastic electron-hadron scattering is one of the simplest elementary reactions, it is an object of large experimental and theoretical effort since many decades.
+Most of the interpretation of the observables, in polarized and unpolarized scattering, is based on the assumption that the interaction of the lepton with a hadron (proton or nucleus): \be e(k)+h(p)\to e(k')+h(p'), \ee (in brackets are the four momenta of the corresponding particles) occurs through the exchange of one virtual photon, with four-momentum $q=k-k'$ ($q^2<0$, and $-q^2=Q^2$).
+This is so called One-Photon-Exchange (OPE) approximation or Born approximation.

-Since the early sixties, it was noted in the literature, that two ($n$)- photon exchange could also contribute, although the size of the amplitude is scaled by the factor $Z\alpha$ $((Z\alpha)^n)$ ($\alpha=1/137$ is the fine structure constant of the electromagnetic interaction, and $Z$ the target charge number).
-It was theoretically predicted \cite{twof} that a possible large effect could arise from $2\gamma$ exchange (TPE) when $Q^2$ increases.
-A reaction mechanism where the transferred momentum is equally shared between the two photons could compensate the scaling in $Z\alpha$ due to the steep decreasing of the form factors (FFs).
-Therefore, it is expected that TPE would become more important \begin{enumerate} \item when $Q^2$ increases; \item when the charge $Z$ of the target increases. \end{enumerate} Indeed, FFs decrease more steeply with $Q^2$ as the number of constituents increases.
-From quark counting rules the number of constituents goes into an exponent, and asymptotically one expects FFs to be proportional to ${(Q^2)}^{-(n-1)}$, with $n=3(6)$ for a proton(deuteron) \cite{QCD}.
+Since early sixties it was noted in the literature that the Two ($n$)-Photon Exchange (TPE) could also contribute to the observables, although the size of its amplitude would be scaled by the factor $Z\alpha$ $((Z\alpha)^n)$ (where $\alpha=1/137$ is the fine structure constant of the electromagnetic interaction, and $Z$ is the target charge number).
+In order to find experimental evidence for the processes beyond OPE one has to base on various theoretical predictions.
+First of all TPE is proportional to the target charge $Z$, hence a nuclear target is desirable.
+In Ref.~\cite{twof} it was suggested that a possible large effect from the TPE could arise at large $Q^2$.
+In this kinematics the factor $\alpha$ may be compensated by the steep increase of proton form factors (FFs), if the transferred momentum is equally shared between the two photons.
+This effects becomes important for large target mass $A$ as the $Q^2$-slope of FFs depends on the number of constituents.
+From quark counting rules, asymptotically, one expects FFs to decrease as ${(Q^2)}^{-(n-1)}$, with $n=3(6)$ for the proton (deuteron)~\cite{QCD}.

-Experimentally there are interesting observables which contain information on the presence of TPE.
-In this work we focus our attention on the observables which are sensitive to the real part of the TPE amplitude.

-The simplest observables are those which vanish in Born approximation, such as the charge asymmetry in electron and positron scattering on a nucleus in the same kinematical conditions.

-The most reliable predictions were based on model independent statements, derived from symmetry properties of the strong and electromagnetic interactions \cite{Re99}.
-Due to C-parity conservation, TPE would induce \begin{itemize}
+Finally, in frame of the model~\cite{Bl05} and in QED calculations~\cite{Ku06} it is found that the TPE contribution is larger at backward angles.